Amended in 2004

 WEL calls for greater involvement of women in all aspects of planning.
 WEL supports affirmative action to increase the number of women architects, designers and engineers involved in creating the urban environment.

 WEL supports planning policies that address the needs of women in the urban environment and the planning of urban environments that reduce the barriers of access to opportunities that are essential for the well being of the population.
 WEL calls for the provision of affordable and appropriate housing options that cater for a range of housing needs and household types.
-WEL supports the design of safe and secure urban areas.
+WEL supports the design of safe and secure areas.

 9. Public Transport